-Mumbai drugs case: Actor Ananya Panday appears before NCB for second day, questioning underway
+Mumbai drugs case: Actor Ananya Panday questioned by NCB for second day

-The agency had on Thursday raided her home in Mumbai, and seized her laptop and mobile phone.
+The agency has asked the actor to appear before it again on October 25.

 Actor Ananya Panday on Friday appeared before the Narcotics Control Bureau for the second consecutive day in connection with the Mumbai cruise ship drugs case, PTI reported.